Introduction

 Moreover, when considering shading efficacy, Aluminet outperforms.

-In practical applications, Aluminet has the potential to reduce the temperature inside a greenhouse by approximately 8 degrees.
+In practical applications, Aluminet can potentially reduce the temperature inside a greenhouse by approximately 8-10 degrees.

 Nevertheless, the affordability of black shade cloths makes them a viable option based on specific demands.